MokoSan/IntelligentInvestor/Chapter1.md

 3. Speculation is neither illegal, immoral, nor fattening to the pocketbook.
 Some speculation is necessary and unavoidable.
 Speculation should be intelligently executed.
 4. Unintelligent speculation comprises of:
    1. Speculating when you think you are investing.
-      1. Not being clear as to what you are doing can result in losses.
+      1t that is why most investors should keep at least a small portion of their assets in bonds as a form of insurance against deflating prices..
+Not being clear as to what you are doing can result in losses.
-   2. Speculating seriously instead of as a pasttime, when you lack proper knowledge and skill for it.
+   2. Speculating seriously instead of as a past-time, when you lack proper knowledge and skill for it.
    3. Risking more money in speculation than you can afford to lose.
 5. In conservative view, any non-professional who operates on a margin should recognize he / she is speculating.
    1. Margin account lets you buy stocks with money you borrow from a brokerage firm.
 The collateral for the loan from the brokerage company is the value of the investments in your account.